cleancoderscollaborative/cleancoderscollaborative.github.io/_posts/2025-01-13-single-responsibility.md

 int x = 5;
 int y = ++x / 2;    // Violation: two things happening! x is incremented as well.
 ```

+Uncle Bob said exactly the same thing in an interview once.
+That made me extremely happy, because this is what I was teaching successful programmers to do,
+and when a name was put to it I extended it to all levels because it fits!
+But I felt a bit guilty about appropriating it that way, until I heard Uncle Bob say it too.

 If you want every last nuance about the prinicple,
 Uncle Bob can go on and on in multiple books and videos and opine that he named it wrong.